Sorry, you need to enable JavaScript to visit this website.

 How will the exam be presented?

 You will be presented with one question per page.
-The background screen will be white and the questions will be presented in Arial font, size 12 as standard.
+The background screen will be white and the questions will be in Arial font, size 12 as standard.
 You will need to ensure you are using a large enough screen to be able to see the questions properly, otherwise font size will be affected.
 Using a mobile phone or tablet to take your exam will result in a different candidate experience.
 You should be able to use the standard zoom features on your device to make the question size bigger or smaller to suit your preference, depending on your device.

 The font and size will be set as standard to Arial font, size 12 for all candidates.
 You should be able to use the standard zoom features on your device to make the question size bigger or smaller to suit your preference, depending on your device.